projectcalico/calico/docs/source/etcd-data-model.rst

 base-10 integer string: writing any other data into this key is an error.

 Changes to this key must *always* be performed using etcd's atomic compare-and-swap function, including writing it at profile creation time.
-If a control-plane component compares-and-swaps this key down to ``0``, it must then issue an etcd delete of the profile directory.

 Care must be taken here: it's possible that an attempt to increment the reference count of a profile will find that the profile does not exist